Keeping your data safe

 Donations and financial information

 The personal details you provide will be held internally by our finance officers and will be shared with the Electoral Commission in the case where your donations exceed declarable threshold of £1,500 per year for our local party (see http://www.electoralcommission.org.uk for current thresholds).
+Donations over £50 to a candidate (not the party) during an election campaign are reported to the local council with our election expenses.
 The personal details you provide will be held internally and the bank details you provide will be kept securely by our payment processors Paypal and Stripe.
 Your bank details will only be shared with your bank and ours.

 Third Party Platforms